 Accessories that come with the 3084S Shine Through

 The keyboard comes in the familiar black Akko box with a wrapper around it showcasing the keyboard.
 Inside there is a user manual and another thing we have come to expect from Akko.
 This of course is the a box with extra keycaps.
 With these extra keycaps it is possible to use the keycaps in a full size keyboard for example.
 Extra’s like media keys and even keycaps for an ISO layout are included!
 No different colors this time though, they are all of the same white shine through sort.
-There is also a black version of the 3084S Shine Through.
+BUt you can check out other models with different kinds of keycaps here.
 Akko also included a keycap puller and switch puller.
 The latter being something Akko didn’t always provide in the past with other models.

 A closer look